Aji Bayu Putra

-Aji Bayu Putra (born 11 May 1993) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Gresik United.
+Aji Bayu Putra (born 11 May 1993) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Persipa Pati.

 Club career

 PSIS Semarang

 After enroll the Trial, January 20, 2017.
 Aji signed a contract with PSIS Semarang.

 Persiraja Banda Aceh

 The newly promoted club, Persiraja Banda Aceh, confirmed that Aji Bayu will play for them to compete in 2020 Liga 1.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 PSM Makassar

 Aji Bayu was signed for PSM Makassar to play in Liga 1 in the 2022–23 season.